At the Circulating Library Author Information: Julia Rattray Waddington

 Author: Julia Rattray Waddington (1801–1862)

-Biography: Julia Rattray Waddington was born in 1801 in London, parentage unknown.
+Biography: Julia Rattray Waddington was born in 1801 in London, the daughter of merchant Henry Waddington and Margaret Simpson.
 The recipient of a small income, she lived in Bath for a number of years before moving to Newton Abbot, Devonshire.
 She wrote four novels: the first two—Misrepresentations (1838) and Janet (1839)—formed a "Series of Tales on the Passions"; the third The Monk and the Married Man (1840) is an anti-Catholic novel; and the fourth Newstoke Priors (1842) a family romance.
 Waddington never married and lived for over twenty years with Frances Elizabeth Brickdale (b.
 1797).
 She died in June 1862 in Newton Abbot and Brickdale died a few months later in November.

 References: British Census (1841, 1851, 1861); Probate